-Description of proposed activity: NMFS proposes to implement the Western Pacific Fishery Management Council's recommendation for the 2020 Territorial bigeye tuna catch limits.
+Description of proposed activity: NMFS proposes to implement the Western Pacific Fishery Management Council's recommendation for the 2021 Territorial bigeye tuna catch limits.
 The proposed specifications would continue management of the pelagic longline fisheries of the western Pacific region in accordance with the procedures set forth in 50 CFR 665.819.

-Under this proposed rule, NMFS would specify a 2020 catch limit of 2,000 metric tons (t) of longline-caught bigeye tuna for each of the pelagic longline fisheries of American Samoa, Guam and the CNMI.
+Under this proposed rule, NMFS would specify a 2021 catch limit of 2,000 metric tons (t) of longline-caught bigeye tuna for each of the pelagic longline fisheries of American Samoa, Guam and the CNMI.
 NMFS also proposes to authorize each U.S. territory to allocate up to 1,500 t of bigeye tuna of its catch limit to a U.S. longline fishing vessel or vessels holding a valid permit issued under 50 CFR 665.801 and identified in a valid specified fishing agreement with a U.S. territory.
 Territories interested in allocating tuna catch would enter into fishing agreements with a U.S. longline vessel or vessels.
-The total territorial allocation may not exceed 3,000 t of bigeye tuna annually.
+The total territorial allocation to U.S longline vessel or vessels may not exceed 3,000 t of bigeye tuna annually.
 Funding received by participating territories from fishing agreements would support responsible fisheries development projects as identified in the territories' Marine Conservation Plans.

-This catch and allocation management program has been in place since 2014 and the proposed 2020 territorial bigeye tuna catch limits are the same as in previous years.
-In 2019, NMFS implemented a 2,000 t bigeye tuna catch limit for each U.S. territory in the western Pacific region and authorized each territory to allocate up to 1,000 t of bigeye tuna to vessels fishing under specified fishing agreements for the 2019 fishing year (84 FR 34321; July 18, 2019).
-After the Hawaii longline fishery reached its 3,554 t bigeye tuna catch limit in July 2019, it subsequently entered into fishing agreements with the CNMI and American Samoa.
-The fishery closed four days before the end of the calendar year after reaching the 1,000 t allocation limits from these agreements.

-Under these proposed 2020 specifications, while the allocation limit increases from 1,000 t to 1,500 t, the maximum territorial allocation of 3,000 t remains the same as in previous years.
-NMFS anticipates that the most likely outcome is that between two and three fishing agreements would allow the U.S. deep-set longline fishery to catch up to 3,000 t and the fishery would be able to continue fishing year round.
+This catch and allocation management program has been in place since 2014 and the proposed 2021 territorial bigeye tuna catch limits are the same as in previous years and the allocation limits are the same as those specified in 2020.
+For 2020, NMFS implemented a 2,000 t bigeye tuna catch limit for each U.S. territory in the western Pacific region and authorized each territory to allocate up to 1,500 t of bigeye tuna to vessels fishing under specified fishing agreements for the 2020 fishing year (85 FR 50961; August 19, 2020).
+The Hawaii longline fishery is projected to reach its 3,554 t bigeye tuna catch limit in September, 2020.
+It entered into a fishing agreement with American Samoa and will begin attributing 2020 bigeye tuna catch to American Samoa on September 6, 2020.
+For each of 2020 and 2021, NMFS anticipates that the most likely outcome is that between two and three fishing agreements would allow the U.S. deep-set longline fishery to catch up to the annual 3,000 t limit and the fishery would be able to continue fishing year round.

-These proposed specifications would establish a bigeye tuna catch and an allocation limit for American Samoa, Guam, and the CNMI that: 1) prevents bigeye overfishing, 2) supports fisheries development in U.S. territories, and 3) promotes the availability of bigeye tuna from

-U.S. vessels during the peak end-of-year demand.
+These proposed specifications would establish a bigeye tuna catch and an allocation limit for American Samoa, Guam, and the CNMI that: 1) prevents bigeye overfishing, 2) supports fisheries development in U.S. territories, and 3) promotes the availability of bigeye tuna from U.S. vessels during the peak end-of-year demand.
 This action would ensure that NMFS and the Council manage allocations of longline caught bigeye tuna under specified fishing agreements consistent with the conservation needs of the stock.